Local Wood Challenge (LWC)

 The EGB, APLG, LGRP and CSFI associations will jointly set up a "Local Wood Challenge" stand.
 It will be held by Jacques CARBONNEAUX and will introduce all these rare pieces, made for the occasion (with local woods and other alternative material), which will also be alternately exhibited at the luthier's stand.

 On the map of the Salon that will locate all exhibitors, will be shown by a tag, the ones participating to the LWC.

 Leornado Research Guitar Project – Test with local wood and tropical wood

-The Local Wood Challenge (LWC) was created for the Holy Grail Guitar Show 2016 by the European Guitar Builders association (EGB) who organize this show in Berlin each year.
+The Local Wood Challenge (LWC) was created for the Holy Grail Guitar Show 2016 by the European Guitar Builders association (EGB) which organizes this show in Berlin each year.

 I'm an exhibitor, how should I do this ?

-In order to get the LWC tag to be placed on your stand, you will have to register your LWC guitar(s) on the EGB association website :
+In order to get the LWC tag to be placed on your stand, you will have to register your LWC guitar(s) through the EGB association website :

 The free and on a good-will basis participation, will imply, at registration, full transparency as regards to woods and materials used.
 For more information: contact Tania Spalt (email in the page link above).